faceyspacey/redux-first-router/README.md

 where it seems to have a different `store` per page.
 That's greatly complicates how you will use Redux.
 If your app is very page-like, great--but we think the whole purpose of tools like React and Redux is to build *"apps"* not *pages*.
 The hallmark of an app is seamless animated transitions where you forget you're on a specific page.
-You need full control of rendering to do that at the highest level. `shouldComponentUpdate` will be your best friend.
+You need full control of rendering to do that at the highest level. `shouldComponentUpdate`, pure functions and [reselect](https://github.com/reactjs/reselect) will be your best friend.
 Everything else gets in the way.